Table of contents

 - Having one paid user and free collaborators doesn't really work with Tresorit, since everyone loses their storage quota for shared files.

 - When cancelling a subscription, the flow has lots of dark patterns, such as multiple confirmations with the visually primary button not being the cancellation.
-I didn't try to unsubscribe from Sync.com, but at least Tresorit is pretty nasty in this sense.
+I haven't tried to unsubscribe from Sync.com, but at least Tresorit is nasty in this sense.

 - Occasionally there are notable discounts.
 It's hard to settle with the service knowing the next year would be full price.
 Instead of random discounts, permanently lowered prices with no discounts would feel more sustainable.